Where are knife gate valves used?

 Why are knife gate valves better than alternative valve options?

-So we have answered the question ‘where are knife gate valves used’ but what about the why?
-Why are knife gate valves better than the alternative options?
-Due to the disc and mechanism being external of the aperture when fully open, knife gate valves have a minimised pressure drop in-flow compared to other valve types.
+Due to the disc and mechanism being external of the aperture when fully open, knife gate valves have a minimised pressure drop in flow compared to other valve types.
 They are easy to actuate thanks to the perpendicular nature of the disc, plus the sharpened leading edge makes them ideal for the industries where knife gates valves are used – those where suspended solids are found within the media flow.
-When compared to standard gate valves, they also have a relatively low weight and are therefore generally cost-effective.
+When compared to standard gate valves, they also have a relatively low weight and are therefore generally cost effective.

 Knife gate valves from BM Engineering